simonewebdesign/simonewebdesign/source/_posts/2020-06-25-how-to-fix-untracked-working-tree-would-be-overwritten-by-merge-error.md

 ---
 layout: post
 title: How to fix “Untracked working tree would be overwritten by merge” error
+description: A common Git error, the fix is explained in this blog post.
+It happens because files aren't tracked locally, but the same files are present remotely.
 date: 2020-06-25
 comments: true
 published: true